rust-lang/book/src/ch17-01-futures-and-syntax.md

   | ^^^^^^^^^^^^^^^ `main` function is not allowed to be `async`
 ```

-The reason is that async code needs a *runtime*: a Rust crate which manages the
+The reason `main` can't be marked `async` is that async code needs a *runtime*:
-details of executing asynchronous code.
-A program's `main` function can
+a Rust crate which manages the details of executing asynchronous code.
+A
-initialize a runtime, but it is not a runtime itself.
-(We will see more about
+program's `main` function can *initialize* a runtime, but it is not a runtime
-why this is a bit later.)
-Every async program in Rust has at least one place
+*itself*.
+(We will see more about why this is a bit later.)
+Every Rust program
-where it sets up a runtime and executes the futures.
+that executes async code has at least one place where it sets up a runtime and
+executes the futures.

 Most languages which support async bundle a runtime with the language.
 Rust does
 not.
 Instead, there are many different async runtimes available, each of which